tedca77/IME/DEVELOPER.md

 * Apache Commons Imaging – read and writing EXIF and Windows data
 * Freemarker – for outputting HTML reports
 * JavaAPI for KML generation.

+OpenStreetMap does not require an API key to carry out a longitude and latitude look up but does require an API key to return longitude and latitude from a post code.

 I have used jpackage to generate a Windows exe file and javapackager to create a dmg file for MacOS.
 I have not done any packaging for Linux.